MCDMSociety/MOrepo-Template/ReadMe.md

 # Bicriterion assignment and multi modal assignment problems

+This is an example on how an readme file can look, see [this file](https://github.com/MCDMSociety/MOrepo/blob/master/contribute.md) for info about how to contribute.

 The paper consider 10 instances for the classical bi-objective linear assignment problem.

 ## Test instances